eliphang/forking-hex/README.md

 If a player plays a losing move that results in a win on the next turn by the other team, a player from that team should make a winning move by submitting an array of all the hexes connecting one side of the board to the other.
 The smart contract will check that these hexes connect to each other in order, span the board, and contain the correct color.
 If the checks pass, the position will be marked as winning, and no moves will be allowed to be played on it.
 ### Checking for rewards
 If the gas cost of checking for rewards is high, then there should be a read-only function that calculates the rewards for a player for free.
-There should also be a function that returns a players move deposits without check for rewards.
-This way a player can choose whether to pay the added gas costs of claiming their rewards or just claim the deposits.
+There should also be a function that returns a player's move deposits without a check for rewards.
+This way a player can choose whether to pay the added gas of claiming their rewards or just claim the deposits.
 After all players in a game have claimed their deposits, any unclaimed rewards go to the developer fund .